JClark-32/Live-to-Rock/Documentation/Deployment.md

 ## Deploying a Plug In

 #### Prerequisites
-What needs to be installed before starting:
+What needs to be installed before starting: Apache Web Server, MySQL, VSCODE

 ##### Your local machine.
 1. Install [Apache](https://www.apachefriends.org/) with the default settings.